 Tax reforms are underway in the Philippines.

-The government expects TRAIN to add around PHP 90 billion to its tax takings, and said that tax takings have already started to rise, climbing 19 per cent in the first five months of 2018.
+The government expects TRAIN to add around 90 billion Philippine pesos to its tax takings, and said that tax takings have already started to rise, climbing 19 per cent in the first five months of 2018.

 Hikes in fuel prices have prompted calls for the TRAIN law to be suspended, but the Duterte administration has said that such a suspension would have a minimal and short-term impact on inflation, and could stifle growth.
 The government says tax revenues are much needed to support its ambitious “Build, Build, Build Program”, aimed at bridging the infrastructure gap between the Philippines and its Asean neighbours.

 Here are the key tax rates:

 Local and foreign businesses are both subject to a standard corporate tax rate of 30 per cent.
 Domestic ones - those incorporated in the Philippines - are taxed on their worldwide net taxable income, while foreign corporations are subject to tax only on income from Philippine sources.
 So foreign corporations doing business in the Philippines through a branch office are considered non-resident and therefore only taxed on revenue sourced from the Phlippines.